MileHacker Logo

 Economic Impact

-• Formal community-tourism projects based on are limited.
+• Formal community-based tourism initiatives are limited.

 • Buying directly from local artisans supports reasonable prices.